» Rules for the Use of the UKAS logo and symbol

 BEIS as the owner of the national accreditation symbols sublicenses the national accreditation logo and symbols to UKAS on the condition they are used in accordance with the guidelines for use which are detailed in Accreditation Logo & Symbols -The National Accreditation Logo and Symbols: Conditions for Use by UKAS and UKAS Accredited Organisations (February 2017)

 UKAS accredited organisations wishing to use the national accreditation symbols must comply with the conditions as detailed in the above conditions document.

-In addition UKAS has produced a short guide on “How to use the accreditation symbols” for its accredited organisations which should be used in combination with the BIS conditions document.
+In addition UKAS has produced a short guide on “How to use the accreditation symbols” for its accredited organisations which should be used in combination with the BEIS conditions document.

 If you are in any doubt as to how the national accreditation symbols should be used and require guidance or permission please contact firstname.lastname@example.org